Ragdata/1panel-appstore/README.md

 ## [Requirements](#top) ❓

+- Running instance of 1Panel 1.0.0 or higher

 ## [Features](#top) ✨

 - 1-click update and synchronization of 1Panel's Official Appstore applications to your local environment